Camp Zion 2024

 Drop off.
 Please enter the Zion parking lot using the driveway closest to Canal Ave. (east side of building) Drive around the back side of the building and enter our drop off lane marked by cones.

-Once your car reaches the front entrance (Door B) one of our staff members will come to your vehicle.
+Once your car reaches Door D one of our staff members will come to your vehicle.

 Kids will receive a coded name tag and the adult will receive a coordinating coded parent ticket.
 You must have this parent ticket with you to pick up your child at the end of the day.
 Codes change daily.

 Pick up.
 Please enter the Zion parking lot using the driveway closest to Canal Ave.
 (East side of building) Drive around the back of building and enter our drop off lane marked by cones.
-Once your vehicle reaches the front entrance (Door B) present your parent ticket to one our staff members and they will dismiss your child to your vehicle.
+Once your vehicle reaches Door D present your parent ticket to one our staff members and they will dismiss your child to your vehicle.

 If you are sharing drop off and pick up responsibilities with another adult, make sure the person picking up has that days’ ticket for your child.
 Presenting a photo of the parent ticket via phone will work as well.
 Whomever has this coded ticket, and presents it to us at the end of the day, has the authority to check your child out of camp.